Want to know more about this vegan brand? Keep reading our Matt and Nat review for the inside scoop!

 When considering a purchase from Matt and Nat, you enter a battle about the ethics of buying vegan leather.
-Obviously it’s great for animal welfare, but what about labor and other environmental consequences?
+Obviously, it’s great for animal welfare, but what about labor and other environmental consequences?

 While Matt and Nat offers affordable, vegan luxe fashion, there are lingering questions about how well the brand ranks on overall sustainability and quality.
 For answers, read this Matt and Nat review where we look into who they are, prices and policies, and customer experiences.

-Who is Matt and Nat?
+What is Matt and Nat?

 Based in Montreal, Canada, Matt and Nat has grown from a small vegan fashion brand in Canada to collections found in over 800 boutiques worldwide.